 While other models use locking systems, clamps, and other features to hold their boards in place, the Carter Magfence II Universal Magnetic Fence uses a pair of powerful magnets.
 These magnets work with almost any metal surface, which is excellent for newbies.
 It serves to avoid the hassle of drilling holes for installation.

-All users have to do is place this fence on the table, and the magnets will ensure it stays in place.
+All you have to do is place this fence on the table, and the magnets will ensure it stays in place.
 The Carter Magfence measures 16 inches in length and 3-1/2 inches in height, plus several T-slots.

 What I Like